bracytrae/bracytrae/README.md

 - Pushed DSA problems
 - Repo's about SQL
 - Repolishing of Repos that already exist
 - Staying up to date with different programming methods via the language's documentation and contributing to the proper implementation of the methods.
+- Repo about different naming conventions

 ---